-The Corporate Ownership Statement required to be filed by the debtor with the petition under Bankruptcy Rule 1007(a)(1) shall also be filed by any debtor that is a general or limited partnership or joint venture.
-In addition to the information required under Bankruptcy Rule 7007.1, the statement shall include the name and address of any corporation whose securities are publicly traded in which the debtor directly or indirectly owns 10% or more of any class of the corporation's equity interests, and any general or limited partnership or joint venture in which the debtor owns an interest.
+The Corporate Ownership Statement required to be filed by any debtor that is a corporation with the petition under Bankruptcy Rule 1007(a)(1), must also be filed by any debtor that is a general or limited partnership or joint venture.
+In addition to the information required under Bankruptcy Rule 7007.1, the statement must include the name and address of any corporation whose securities are publicly traded in which the debtor directly or indirectly owns 10% or more of any class of the corporation's equity interests, and any general or limited partnership or joint venture in which the debtor owns an interest.